Flash-X/Flash-X-docs/docs/source/setup.rst

       PARTICLEPROP dens REAL PARTICLEMAP TO dens FROM VARIABLE dens

-   or, in a more advanced case, particle properties tracing some face-valued function Mag:

-   .. container:: codeseg

-      PARTICLEPROP Mag_x REAL PARTICLEPROP Mag_y REAL PARTICLEPROP Mag_z
-      REAL PARTICLEMAP TO Mag_x FROM FACEX Mag PARTICLEMAP TO Mag_y FROM FACEY Mag PARTICLEMAP TO Mag_z FROM FACEZ Mag

-   Additional information on creating ``Config`` files for particles is obtained in .

 -  | ``SPECIES`` *name* [TO *number of ions*]
    | An application that uses multiple species uses this keyword to